Monge-Amp\`ere measures for toric metrics on abelian varieties: Notation and preliminaries

 We consider \emph{good} non-archimedean analytic spaces as introduced by Berkovich in \cite{berkovich-book}.
 They are characterized by the fact that every point has an affinoid neighbourhood.
 We are occupied with \emph{strictly analytic spaces} where we can use a closed analytic subspace of a unit ball for this affinoid analytic neighbourhood.
 We assume that the reader is familiar with the notions from \cite{berkovich-book}.
 We apply this to the \emph{analytification} $\Xan$ of a variety $X$ over $K$.

 For a point $x$ in a strictly analytic Berkovich space $X$, we have the completed residue field $\mathscr H(x)$.
-We call $x$ an \emph{Abhyankar point} if the transcendence degree of the graded residue field of $\mathscr H(x)$ over $K$ is equal to the local dimension of $x$ at $X$ (in general, we have ``$\leq$'' which is Abhyankar's inequality).
-The important point is that for a point $y$ in a closed analytic subspace $Y$ of $X$, the completed residue field $\mathscr H(y)$ is the same for $Y$ as for $X$ and hence if the local dimension of $Y$ at $y$ is strictly smaller than the dimension of $X$ at $y$, it follows that $y$ is not an Abhyankar point of $X$.
+We call $x$ an \emph{Abhyankar point} if the transcendence degree of the graded residue field of $\mathscr H(x)$ over $K$ is equal to the local dimension of $x$ at $X$ (in general, we have ``$\leq$'' which is Abhyankar's inequality). \walter{In classical terms, this graded transcendence degree is $r+d$, where $r$ is the transcendence degree of the usual reductions $(\mathscr H(x))^{\sptilde}$ over $\ktilde$ and $d$ is the dimension of the $\Q$-vector space $(|\mathscr H(x)^\times|\otimes \Q) / (|K^\times|\otimes \Q)$ build from the multiplicative value groups.} The important point is that for a point $y$ in a closed analytic subspace $Y$ of $X$, the completed residue field $\mathscr H(y)$ is the same for $Y$ as for $X$ and hence if the local dimension of $Y$ at $y$ is strictly smaller than the dimension of $X$ at $y$, it follows that $y$ is not an Abhyankar point of $X$.
 We refer to \cite[\S 1.4]{ducros18:families} for details.